techquest/isw-payment-sdk-ios/README.md

 ```

-## <a id='ConfigureSplit'></a>Configure Split (Make Payment to Split accounts)
+## <a id='ConfigureSplit'></a>Configure Split Settlement Accounts(Receive settlement into multiple accounts)
-You can now split payments into multiple accounts.
-In order to do this, you'll need to pass in settlement parameters to the pay function.
+You can now receive your settlement into multiple accounts.
+In order to do this, you'll need to configure those accounts so that settlements can be split into them.
+Pass in settlement parameters to the pay function.
 An example is provided below.

 ```swift
 let yourClientId = "IKIA14BAEA0842CE16CA7F9FED619D3ED62A54239276"